 "The RBI is a great institution and I will try my best to uphold its autonomy, identity and values.
-The autonomy, integrity and credibility is very important for this great institution and it will be intact," he assured.
+The autonomy, integrity and credibility is very important for this great institution and it will remain intact," he assured.

-In response to queries on the recent government-RBI tiff culminating in the resignation of Urjit Patel as the Governor, Das refused to go into contentious issues.
+In response to queries on the recent government-RBI tiff culminating in the resignation of Urjit Patel as Governor, Das refused to go into contentious issues.

 "I do not like to go into whatever the issues or what are the issues between government which runs the country and the RBI, but every institution has to have its professional integrity, maintain its professional autonomy.
 At the same time, every institution also must adhere to the principles of accountability," he said.